 As a side note, if you like that t-shirt, it’s from Tillamook’s Salty Raven, a store that crafts and sells “seriously cool goods” downtown.

-It’s not clear to me that the Blue Heron makes too many cheeses, but they have a killer gift shop with all sorts of great food products and knick-knacks.
+I don’t know how many cheeses Blue Heron actually produces, but they have a killer gift shop with all sorts of great food products and knick-knacks.
 They also offer an excellent sandwich menu, outdoor picnic tables, and a petting area.

 Take in a Movie at The Coliseum

-For brand new blockbusters shown in renovated 1920s glory (complete with purple seats), look no further than Tillamook’s independent movie theater on Main Street.
+For brand new blockbusters shown in renovated 1920s-style glory (complete with purple seats), look no further than Tillamook’s independent movie theater on Main Street.